-In compliance with Senate Bill 466, individuals who have held Military Health Care Occupations, specifically: Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP), Army Health Care Specialist (68W Army Medic) or Air Force Independent Duty Medical Technician (IMDT 4N0X1C) may be eligible to obtain credit for first semester courses.
-Students must complete the following to be able to receive credit for first semester nursing courses and advanced placement into the second semester of the nursing program:
+Individuals who present with relevant military education and experience equal but not limited to: Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP), Army Health Care Specialist (68W Army Medic) or Air Force Independent Duty Medical Technician (IMDT 4N0X1C) may be eligible for advanced placement in the nursing program.
+Military Healthcare Personnel must complete the following to establish equivalency or gain credit for courses in the nursing program:

-- 1. Applicants must meet all general entrance requirements of the Associate Degree Nursing Program, including completion of designated prerequisites and the Assessment Test. - 2.
-Applicants must have an honorable discharge, if using this route for admission to the nursing program. - 3.
-Acceptance of Military Challenge students into the Associate Degree Nursing Program is contingent upon space availability. - 4.
-Applicants must successfully pass the challenge exams for first semester courses, which include: - a.
-Skills competency evaluation
+- Meet all general entrance requirements of the Associate Degree Nursing Program, including completion of designated prerequisites and the Assessment Test. - 2.
+Have an honorable discharge from the military. - Successfully pass the challenge examination or other evaluative methods for each nursing course prior to the requested level of entry, which may include: - a.
+Skills competency evaluation (clinical courses) - b.
+75% or above on the written challenge exam(s) - c.
+85% on dosage calculation exam

-- b.
-75% or above on the written challenge exam(s) - Fundamentals - Pharmacology - c.
-85% on dosage calculation exam - 5.
-All advanced placement students must complete Nursing 70, Role Transition: - a.
-All Associate Degree Nursing prerequisites must be completed prior to entering Nursing 70. - b.
-Applicants must receive a passing grade in Nursing 70 for advanced placement. - 6.
-Military Challenge students who were not successful in a previous nursing program are not eligible to apply for admission to the nursing program as an Advanced Placement Student.
+Military students who successfully complete the challenge procedure will be accepted into the Associate Degree Nursing Program based upon space availability.
+Military challenge students who were not successful in a previous nursing program are not eligible to apply for admission to the nursing program as an advanced placement student.

-PROCEDURE:
+Procedure:

-Interested candidates must request an appointment with the Nursing Advisor and Nursing Program Director at least eight weeks prior to the application period to discuss eligibility requirements for the Associate Degree Nursing Program.

-- 1. Applicants who may be eligible for advanced placement include those individuals who have satisfactorily completed, within the last two years, education and experience for the following: - a.
-Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP) - b.
-Army Health Care Specialist (68W Army Medic) - c.
-Air Force Independent Duty Medical Technician (IMDT 4N0X1C) - 2.
-Applicants applying for transfer credit must submit the following verifying education and experience: - a.
-Official transcripts from appropriate education program(s) and syllabi, demonstrating satisfactory completion of coursework and clinical experience; - b.
-Documentation of work experience

-- 3. Evaluation of the experience(s) or courses will be completed by the Nursing Program Admissions Committee. - 4.
-After a review of the applicant's documentation, and upon determination that the applicant has the met the educational, experience, and nursing program admission requirements, the student will be notified by the Nursing Program that they qualify to begin the challenge procedure. - 5.
-The following materials will be available to the applicant once challenge confirmation is made: - a.
+- 1. Military Healthcare Personnel: - Must request an appointment with the Nursing Program Director to discuss eligibility requirements for the Associate Degree Nursing Program. - b.
+Who present with relevant military education and experience within the last two years may be eligible for advanced placement through the challenge procedure. - c.
+Challenging nursing courses must submit the following verifying education and experience: - 1.
+Official transcripts from appropriate education program(s) and syllabi, demonstrating satisfactory completion of coursework and clinical experience. - 2.
+Documentation of work experience - 2.
+Once relevant military education and experience are validated and nursing program admission requirements are completed, the student will be notified by the Nursing Program that they qualify to begin the challenge procedure. - 3.
+The following materials for the challenged course will be made available to the student: - a.
 Course syllabus, including course objectives - b.
 Content outline - c.
 Bibliography and textbook lists - d.
-Example of style and format of examination - 6.
-Written and skills competency examinations for advanced placement or challenge must be completed eight weeks prior to admission to the program. - 7.
-Advanced Placement will be granted if applicant meets the Military Challenge requirements and per Admission Committee review.
+Example of style and format of examination - e.
+Critical Elements - 4.
+Written and skills competency examinations for advanced placement must be completed eight weeks prior to the beginning of the challenged course.